Codex tools: Log in

 More Information:

-After selecting a new theme, you may need to configure the sidebar, page navigation, and header.
-Always make sure it looks good in both Firefox and IE. If you have a question about a theme, try visiting the author's site first.
-If that doesn't work, go to the theme section of the WordPress forum.
+After installing a new theme, you may need to configure the sidebar, page navigation, header and so on.
+Go to Appearance > Customize to customize your site.
+If you want to modify your current Theme for your own use, consider creating a Child Theme.
+When you customize a theme, always make sure it looks good in multiple browsers such as Internet Explorer, Firefox, Safari and so on.
+If you have a question about a theme, try visiting the theme's site first.
+If that doesn't work, go to the themes and templates section of the WordPress forum.

 More Information: